yuan-xy/canoser-python/docs/design.md

     def check_value(cls_or_obj, value)

-    #def _pretty_print_obj(cls_or_obj, obj, concat, ident) #deprecated, recommend json print

     def to_json_serializable(cls_or_obj, value)

 ```

 `cls_or_obj` is either a canoser type class or a canoser type object.
-So those four methods can be classmethod or object method.
+So those four methods can either be classmethods or object methods.

 For example, `ArrayT(BoolT)` is type object, `BoolT` and `RustEnum` is type class.